Oscar-97/VIVA-Benchmark-Data-Analysis/Docs/README.md

     Dual bound,
     Primal bound I,

-and each solver should have
+and each solver should have:

     TermStatus
     Dual bound,